Wolfsburg 2-0 Barcelona (agg: 3-5): Spanish champions survive late German surge to reach the final

 Article body

-Barcelona's perfect campaign run was brought to an end, but the Spanish champions won on aggregate to reach the UEFA Women's Champions League final for the third time in four years, where they will meet Lyon or Paris Saint-Germain in Turin on 21 May.
+Barcelona's perfect campaign run was brought to an end, but the Spanish champions won on aggregate to reach the UEFA Women's Champions League final for the third time in four years, where they will meet Lyon in Turin on 21 May.

 Match in brief: Wolfsburg win on the night, but Barcelona go through